-- 3.2.4.
+- 3.2.3.
 A further two sites with UU landholding have been identified as potentially suitable and available for the provision of habitat compensation, pending further assessment.
-These are: - Land at Stocks Reservoir (Figure 5).
+These are: - Land at Stocks Reservoir (Figure 4).
 It is approximately 4.12ha in size and the central grid reference is SD 72523 57133.
-It is located 8.4km from the TR4 Section of the Site.
+It is located 5.6km from the TR3 Section of the Site.
 There is currently no habitat data available for this site, however, aerial imagery appears to show an area of woodland, with the rest of the site consisting of grassland habitat.
-A small area of Deciduous woodland HPI borders the site boundary to the north west and an area of Lowland fen HPI is located 55m north of the site boundary.
-The River Hodder runs along the north and east boundaries of the site boundary - Gamble Hole Farm is approximately 6.67ha in size and the central grid reference is SD 68800 50400.
+A small area of deciduous woodland HPI borders the site boundary to the north-west and an area of Lowland fen HPI is located 55m north of the site boundary.
+The River Hodder runs along the north and east boundaries of the site boundary - Gamble Hole Farm (Figure 5) is approximately 6.67ha in size and the central grid reference is SD 68800 50400.
 This land has been subject to botanical survey (See Appendix D for further habitat information) and has been identified as a Site of Biological Importance (SBI).
-It is adjacent to the Newton in Bowland Habitat Creation Site, located within the TR3 Section of the Site and is 1.3km from the TR4 Section of the Site.
-The HPI habitat Lowland fen has been identified within the site boundary and previous botanical survey data indicates that the remainder of the site consists of modified grassland and a watercourse running along the south-west boundary. - 3.2.5.
+It is adjacent to the Newton in Bowland Habitat Creation Site, located within the TR3 Section of the Site.
+The HPI habitat lowland fen has been identified within the site boundary and previous botanical survey data indicates that the remainder of the site consists of modified grassland and a watercourse running along the south-west boundary. - 3.2.4.
 Further discussion with regards to these sites is provided in in Section 3.4 (qualitative outcome) and Section 4 (conclusions).

-3.3 BNG ASSESSMENT OF THE NEWTON IN BOWLAND HABITAT CREATION SITE
+3.3 BNG ASSESSMENT OF HABITAT CREATION SITE